 - Pilgrimage takes place in Mecca each year

 - Hajj can be completed in five days

 Hajj is an annual piligrimage to Mecca for millions of Muslims from all over the world.

-The dates of the pilgrimage were confirmed by Hajj authorities in Saudi Arabia on September 1 based on the sighting of the Moon.
+The dates of the pilgrimage was confirmed by Hajj authorities in Saudi Arabia on September 1 based on the sighting of the moon.

 On the third day of Hajj each year, Muslims celebrate the Eid al-Adha, Islam's holiest festival.